ShayManor/ShayGPT/README.md

 ## Overview

 This is a lightweight, end-to-end implementation of a GPT-style Transformer tailored for next-token prediction on English text.
-It leverages a curated 1 billion-token RedPajama corpus sample and custom data cleaning to train a model with \~450 million parameters.
+It leverages a curated corpus sample and custom data cleaning to train a model with \~1.3 billion parameters.
 The system incorporates modern best practices—mixed precision, GPU acceleration, and PyTorch 2.0 compilation—for efficient training and seamless inference.

 ## Features